 - 1. Ohio Rev. Code § 117.38 requires villages to file their financial information in the HINKLE system within 60 days after the close of the fiscal year.
 This statute also permits the Auditor of State to extend the deadline for filing a financial report and establish terms and conditions for any such extension.
 Auditor of State established policies, regarding the filing of complete financial statements, as defined in AOS Bulletin 2015-007 in the Hinkle System.
 We confirmed the Village filed their complete financial statements, as defined by AOS Bulletin 2015-007 and Auditor of State established policy within the allotted timeframe for the years ended December 31, 2020 and 2019 in the Hinkle system.
-There were no exceptions. - We inspected the Fiscal Integrity Act Portal (http://www.ohioauditor.gov/fiscalintegrity/default.html) to determine whether the Fiscal Officer obtained the training required by Ohio Rev. Code §§ 507.12 and 733.81.
-The Fiscal Officer obtained the required training.
+There were no exceptions. - 2.
+We inquired of the fiscal officer to determine whether the fiscal officer obtained the training required by Ohio Rev. Code §§ 507.12 and 733.81.
+Fiscal Officer did not obtain the required 12 hours of training. - 3.
+For all credit card accounts we obtained: - copies of existing internal control policies, - a list(s) of authorized users, and - a list of all credit card account transactions. - a.
+We inspected the established policy obtained above and determined it is: - i. in compliance with the HB 312 statutory requirements, and - ii. implemented by the entity.